Making Tax Digital (MTD) for VAT: An Updated Guide (2024)

 10. Total output tax and the amount of sales earned on Gold Accounting Scheme transactions (if applicable)

-11. Documents pertaining to numerous purchases made or received for your company (i.e. by volunteers, third party businesses, or employees)
+11. Documents pertaining to numerous purchases made or received for your company (i.e. by volunteers, third-party businesses, or employees)

 Need Additional MTD for VAT Assistance?

-The new changes to Making Tax Digital can take some time to get used to, however it’s important that both businesses and individuals keep on top of these updates to ensure they are being compliant.
-If you need additional help in understanding MTD, the HMRC has a number of helpful resources, including email updates, videos, and webinars that you can check out.
+The new changes to Making Tax Digital can take some time to get used to, however, both businesses and individuals must keep on top of these updates to ensure they are HMRC compliant.